glciampaglia/knowledge_linker/docs/log.markdown

 to mmap it as a binary numpy array file, in uncompressed format, which would increase the speed quite a bit!
 Have to think about it and maybe talk about it with Fil.

+## Fri Aug 23 18:43:58 EDT 2013

+Spent most of the week reading papers for the work on the ultimatum game, so could devote little time to this, but still managed to expanded the script for the shortest paths to compute the betweenness centrality and the path length distribution, and did some preliminary experiments with memory-mapped arrays and Cython typed memoryviews (which seem to work flawlessly).

+On Thursday, read the paper by Steyvers and Tenenbaum about the statistical structure of three classic semantic networks: WordNet, Rotgen Thesaurus, and the Free Association Netword (IIRC).
+The first two are undirected network while the third is originally directed, but they analysed the undirected case as well.
+We should really focus on the undirected case because the edge directionality can be too constraining, despite my initial idea to take it into account.

+On Friday, had a meeting with Fil and Sandro, which got again too much into the implementation details, anyway the resolve is to stop wasting time on making the transitive closure algorithm (the Nuutila one) compute the whole successors matrix.
+Instead, for each source, just perform a first BFS step to gather all successors, and then launch as many depth-first traversals as targets.
+Fil was still pushing to use a breadth-first approach but I think that my DF approach is better, besides, I have the code working.
+Spent the afternoon converting the depth-first traversal code (`truthy_measure.maxmin.mmclosure_dfs`) into Cython, mimicking the API chosen from the shortest path function.
+Fixed all compilation errors thrown by Cython, but the code still throws a segfault, so will need to do some debugging, but nothing crazy.

+Also, from the meeting it seems that I will get a grad student to help me on this, and perhaps also somebody to aid with the infocycle project.